bogdanripa/Genezio-CRM/README.md

 - accounts have a timeline with interactions - emails, meetings, whatsapp messages and so on

 Deployed on https://app.genez.io/ at https://genezio-crm.app.genez.io/

+You can also interact with the CRM via a WhatsApp bot here: https://wa.me/40750266147